-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of MediciNova, Inc., a Delaware corporation, or MediciNova, will be held on Friday, June 13, 2014, at 3:30 p.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of MediciNova, Inc., a Delaware corporation, or MediciNova, will be held on Thursday, June 11, 2015, at 3:30 p.m.
 Pacific Daylight Time at 4225 Executive Square, Suite 495, La Jolla, California 92037 for the following purposes:

-- 1. To elect two Class I directors, as recommended for nomination by the Nominating and Corporate Governance Committee and approved by the Board, to hold office until the 2017 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or, if sooner, until their earlier death, resignation or removal; - 2.
-To ratify the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; - 3.
+- 1. To elect one Class II director of the Company, as recommended for nomination by the Nominating and Corporate Governance Committee and approved by the Board, to hold office until the 2018 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until his earlier death, resignation or removal; - 2.
+To ratify the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015; - 3.
 To conduct any other business properly brought before the Annual Meeting.

-Stockholders of record as of the close of business on April 17, 2014 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
+Stockholders of record as of the close of business on April 17, 2015 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
 A complete list of stockholders entitled to vote at the Annual Meeting will be available for inspection at MediciNova's offices, located at 4275 Executive Square, Suite 650, La Jolla, California 92037, for ten days prior to the meeting.

 It is important that your shares are represented at the Annual Meeting.
-Even if you plan to attend the meeting in person, we hope that you will mark, sign and date the enclosed proxy and return it promptly so that it is received by June 12, 2014.
+Even if you plan to attend the meeting in person, we hope that you will mark, sign and date the enclosed proxy and return it promptly so that it is received by June 10, 2015.
 This will not limit your right to attend or vote at the meeting.